GekaTimof/Work_with_Arduino/Two_devices_communication/README.md

 ## Description of how the circuit works
-after switching on, the circuit will work automatically.
+After switching on, the circuit will work automatically.

 The light turn on when an unforgettable light appears on the sensor.